chronicleworks/chronicle/docs/recording_provenance.md

 See [provenance concepts](./provenance_concepts.md#primary-source)

-Primary sources can be recorded bin chronicle using the `hadPrimarySource` mutation, which takes two entities - the generatedEntity having a primary source of the useEntity.
+Primary sources can be recorded in Chronicle using the `hadPrimarySource` mutation, which takes two entities - the generatedEntity having a primary source of the useEntity.